 A Piece of the American Pie

-After two years, the world’s first cannabis equity program is doing… all right.
+After two years, the world’s first cannabis equity program is doing… fine.
 Since the spring of 2017, the City of Oakland, California has been trying to reverse the centuries of racism that have corrupted — as indefatigable original sins tend to do — the newly regulated cannabis industry.
 It has been slow work, like sweeping back crashing waves.

 In two turbulent years, the City of Oakland has approved 572 temporary licenses and 24 permanent licenses to people who qualify for Oakland’s “Cannabis Equity Program,” according to the city’s most recent data from March 2019.
 In order to qualify for the equity program, applicants must be residents that earn less than 80% of the city’s median income.
 They also must have lived for 10 of the last 20 years in one of the city’s neighborhoods that police have disproportionately targeted or been convicted for a cannabis crime in Oakland after 1996.